maynku/loco-test/README.md

 # 🚌 Loco — Real-Time College Bus Tracking System

-> Live GPS tracking system jisme bus drivers apni location background mein stream karte hain, aur students ek web dashboard pe saari buses ko real-time map pe dekh sakte hain — saath hi kisi bus ka route history bhi.
+> A live GPS tracking system where bus drivers stream their location in the background, and students can view all buses in real time on a web dashboard map — along with any bus's route history.

 ---